No items found.

 • Urban Amenity Renaissance: Renovated amenities, experiential destinations, and transit-oriented development draw a new wave of both residents and businesses.

-But caution is essential.
-As Chris Porter noted, “Not every urban district is rebounding, deep local insight and property-level data are required to distinguish signal from noise.”
+Chris Porter cautioned: "Not every urban district is rebounding.
+Deep local insight and property-level data are required to distinguish signal from noise."

 Demographic and Societal Shifts: The Foundational Drivers

-If capital and technology create advantage, demographics explain long-term demand.
-The ULI panel placed special focus on these tectonic shifts:
+If capital and technology create the near-term advantage, demographics explain long-term demand.
+The ULI 2026 panel placed special focus on three structural shifts:

-• The Impact of Immigration: By 2040, immigration will become the primary engine of U.S. population growth.
-This has profound implications for regional housing markets, workforce strategy, and even asset class selection.
+• Immigration as Primary Growth Engine.
+Per U.S. Census long-term projections, immigration is set to become the primary driver of U.S. population growth by 2040 — with profound implications for regional housing markets, workforce strategy, and asset class selection.

-• Household Formation: The post-pandemic period has seen both delays and surges in household formation.
-Tracking migration flows, educational attainment, and job market participation is essential for investors betting on long-term absorption.
+• Household Formation Volatility.
+The post-pandemic period has produced both delays and surges in household formation.
+Tracking migration flows, educational attainment, and labor market participation is now essential for any investor underwriting long-term absorption.

-• Aging and Care: Aging in place, coupled with shifting healthcare preferences and rising longevity, complicates demand forecasting for senior housing, multifamily, and single-family rental markets alike.
+• Aging in Place and Care Preferences.
+Rising longevity and shifting healthcare preferences complicate demand forecasting for senior housing, multifamily, and single-family rental simultaneously.

 Back to Basics But With a New Data Engine